 Balance Sheet.
 We have developed a suite of models using statistical and qualitative estimation methodologies to project each major balance sheet segment.
 The statistical models are based on logical relationships to economic drivers.
 For balance sheet segments where developing a model was inappropriate, a rules-based qualitative approach was developed with pre-determined, repeatable, data-driven processes in order to generate projections.
-In addition, relevant SMEs develop sound qualitative approaches based on their business expertise and experience for their respective products using the macroeconomic variables of the Supervisory Severely Adverse Scenario.
+An aggregate secondary statistical model exists for a subset of balance sheet segments to aid in review and challenge.
+In addition, relevant SMEs develop judgment based forecasts for their respective products using the macroeconomic variables derived from their business expertise and experience.
 These are used to challenge the primary model forecasting framework.
-A structured internal review of model and qualitative results is discussed by a panel of SMEs, risk managers and management at review and challenge meetings to formalize balance sheet composition.
+A structured internal review of model and qualitative results is discussed by a panel of SMEs, risk managers and management, at review and challenge meetings, to formalize balance sheet composition.

 Pre-Provision Net Revenue.
-Consistent with balance sheet development and exposure assumptions used for loss estimation, we use a suite of models to project all key elements of PPNR including net interest income, non-interest income, and non-interest expense.
+Consistent with balance sheet development and exposure assumptions used for loss estimation, we use a suite of models to project all key elements of PPNR including net interest income, noninterest income, and noninterest expense.